Periodontally Accelerated Osteogenic Orthodontics

 Am I a Candidate for Wilckodontics?

-To be approved for surgically-accelerated tooth straightening, patients must have all their adult teeth.
-They should be in good dental and periodontal health, with any major procedures affecting their oral health completed prior to undergoing Accelerated Osteogenic Orthodontics.
+To be approved for surgically accelerated tooth straightening, patients must have all their adult teeth.
+They should be in good dental and periodontal health, completing any major procedures affecting their oral health prior to undergoing AOO.
 Because the one-time surgery requires anesthesia, patients should be medically cleared for a surgical procedure to ensure their safety.
-Any prior surgical complications must also be considered.
+The provider must also consider any prior surgical complications.

 Candidates for AOO choose accelerated orthodontic treatment because they want to avoid wearing braces for extended periods of time, typically 1.5-3 years.
-They may be working professionals who want to maintain their business aesthetic, or in the entertainment industry where braces could affect their earnings while wearing braces.
+They may be working professionals who want to maintain their business aesthetic, or they may work in the entertainment industry where braces could affect their earnings.
 Some younger patients choose to undergo the procedure during summer breaks from school to avoid issues like teasing from their classmates or frequent restroom visits to brush their teeth.

 The Wilckodontics Consultation